nhanluongoe/pick-a-winner/README.md

 - Two roll modes: normal rolling and supplement rolling mode (in case the winner is absent).
 - Two stop modes: manually stop and automatically stop.
 - Hotkey to toggle roll mode, stop mode, and navigate between prizes.
+- Data is stored in the local storage.
+Data is synced between tabs in real-time (no need to perform a page refresh to get the latest data).

 ## Get started